 How much does homeowners insurance cost in Washington?

-Amongst the companies reviewed, and for the profile we used, the yearly cost of homeowners insurance in Washington can range from $628 to $1,608.
-The final price will depend on your policy, your property, your insurers and your credit history.
+Amongst the companies reviewed, and for the profile we used, the average yearly cost of homeowners insurance in Washington is $975.
+The final price will depend on your policy, the property type and location, persons insured and credit history.